wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * Improvement - if post has video and no images, video preview image wil be used.
 * Improvement/Bug fix - Fixed incorrect image checking against websites blocking HEAD request.
 * Improvement/Bug fix - support for "attached" but not "featured" images.
-* Bug fix - Facebook broken "image" post if post has video.
+* Bug fix - Facebook were getting a broken "image" post if post contained a video.
 * Bug fix - Plurk was not taking settings from the "Edit" page
-* Bug fix - Blogger (Free API) iframe was breaking autoposting
+* Bug fix - Blogger (Free API) iframe was breaking autoposting with "iframe" must be followed by the ' = ' character." message

 = 2.4.8 [12/21/2012] =